 Some of the best restaurants in the south of the island are located in the á-la-carte establishments of the hotel’s leading hotels.
 The quality of cuisine’s as high as the setting at Bohemia Suites & Spa’s 360º in Playa del Inglés.
 Also in the resort, but not attached to any hotel, is Fusíon Restaurant & Lounge Bar where chef David Gibson combines the oriental flavours he experienced on his travels throughout south-east Asia with more occidental influences.

-There’s a similar east-meets-west approach going on at the kitchen in Maspalomas‘ Samsara.
-Tuck into tapas with a Canarian touch at Seaside Palm Beach’s La Bodega.
+There’s a similar east-meets-west approach going on at the kitchen in Maspalomas‘ Samsara and you can tuck into tapas with a Canarian touch at Seaside Palm Beach’s La Bodega.
 Residential Maspalomas, aka San Fernando, houses Abrasa and their thrilling way of grilling meat and more than two veg as well as the island’s first Ethiopian restaurant in Restaurante Etiopico Afrika.
 Whilst the golfing part of the Sheraton Salobre Resort’s home to the Michelin-rated chef Ángel Palacios’ The Brasserie by Traddiction.

 Meloneras is home to one of our favourite hotels on the island, the Riu Palace Meloneras.
 There are two restaurants here which are also open to non-guests: Español and Krystal.
 Next door, Lopesan Costa Meloneras includes El Churrasco Meloneras on its premises although there’s a public entrance on the promenade.

 A Patalavaca apartment complex is the unlikely setting for the classy La Aquarela.
 Equally swish sister restaurant 222 SW Bar and Grill meanwhile sparkles atop the nearby Radisson Blu Resort whilst you can enjoy a tasting-menu-style selection of gastronomic goodies at the aptly-named Taste Mesón in Arguineguín.
-Even further west are Motor Grande’s Danish/Thai combo, The House Fusion, and Los Guayres, the á-la-carte restaurant of Cordial Mogan Playa, and plaything of the experimental Canarian chef Alexis Alvarez.
+Even further west are Motor Grande’s Danish/Thai combo, The House Fusion, and Los Guayres, the á-la-carte restaurant of Hotel Cordial Mogan Playa, and plaything of the experimental Canarian chef Alexis Alvarez.